 Our aims are to enhance and embrace new opportunities for NSW language group Artist members.
 We work diligently to support our regional Artists specifically to assist in supporting them in the social equity space.

-Boomalli has key partnerships with The Euraba Paper Company, ACE North Coast and the Gumbaynggirr Artists Collective.
+Boomalli has key partnerships with The Euraba Paper Company and ACE North Coast.

 Boomalli is located at 55-59 Flood St Leichhardt.
 We have a main gallery for major exhibitions and smaller front room galleries, which are used by Boomalli’s Artist members to mount and curate their own solo exhibitions.

 Boomalli assists our regional members and their families to gain parity of equity through participating in exhibitions at the Co-operative that would not be possible if we did not survive.
 Our successful exhibitions in the last 4 years are testimony to the dedication of our Artists, staff and volunteers.
 Our continued objective as an Aboriginal run Artists Co-operative is to support our members.
 Our unique position, as the longest running Co-operative for Aboriginal Artists in New South Wales offers our members a niche Art market position.
 Our high level of professionalism has assisted our Artists to achieve a stronger level of excellence in their Artistic practice.